Snow Centre for Immune Health

 Read more: Fact Sheet – Snow Centre for Immune Health

-To help support and guide the Snow Centre for Immune Health, we have established a Provisional Science and Technical Advisory Committee (PSTAC).
-PSTAC provides independent advice to Snow Medical and WEHI on matters relating to the operation and strategic scientific direction of the Snow Centre for Immune Health.
-The PSTAC is chaired by Professor Sir John Savill.
+To help support and guide the Snow Centre for Immune Health, we have established a Provisional Science and Technical Advisory Committee (the Committee).
+The Committee provides independent advice to Snow Medical and WEHI on matters relating to the operation and strategic scientific direction of the Snow Centre for Immune Health.

 Tom Snow, Snow Medical Chair